Google Flow

 Limitations

-Availability still depends heavily on country and plan.
+Availability still depends heavily on country, age eligibility, plan, and account type.
 Google has expanded access, but feature depth is not uniform everywhere.
-Flow is also still clearly a beta-era creative tool, which means controls, limits, and output behavior can shift quickly.
-It is not something you should build a rigid production process around without ongoing validation.
+Flow is also still clearly a fast-moving creative tool, which means controls, limits, models, and credit costs can shift quickly.

 Practical Tips